 What do we do?

-We also have an award winning team of Student Minds Facilitators who run a variety of courses for those experiencing an eating disorder or depression and workshops for those who would like to learn more about how to support someone with an eating disorder or who self-harms.
+The second way we aim to support student mental health involves our award winning team of Student Minds Facilitators who run a variety of courses for those experiencing an eating disorder or depression and workshops for those who would like to learn more about how to support someone with an eating disorder or who self-harms.
 You can find out more about these courses in the tabs to your left.
 You can also contact the facilitator team by Facebook or email: firstname.lastname@example.org